G-symmetric spectra, semistability and the multiplicative norm: -spaces and -simplicial sets

 \begin{Prop}[Mixed model structure] Let $G$ be a finite group and $\F$ a family of subgroups.
-Then the classes of genuine $G$-cofibrations, $\F$-equivalences and mixed $\F$-fibrations assemble to a proper, cofibrantly generated, monoidal and $G$-topological ($G$-simplicial) model structure on based $G$-spaces ($G$-simplicial sets), called the \emph{mixed} $\F$-model structure. \end{Prop} The mixed model structure can be obtained from the genuine model structure by applying Bousfield's localization theorem \cite[Theorem 9.3]{Bou01} with respect to the replacement $\alpha_X:X\to \map(E\F_+,X^f)$, where $(-)^f$ is a genuine fibrant replacement functor (e.g. the identity for based $G$-spaces and $\mathcal{S}(|.|)$ for based $G$-simplicial sets).
-It then follows that mixed $\F$-fibrations can be characterized as exactly those based $G$-maps $f:X\to Y$ which are genuine $G$-fibrations and for which in addition the square

-is homotopy cartesian in the genuine model structure.
-In particular, a based $G$-space/$G$-simplicial set is mixed $\F$-fibrant if and only if it is genuinely $G$-fibrant and $\F$-local.
-Using this characterization of the fibrations and the adjunction between smash product and mapping space, we see that the mixed model structure is cofibrantly generated with the previous $I_G$ as generating cofibrations and
+Then the classes of genuine $G$-cofibrations, $\F$-equivalences and mixed $\F$-fibrations assemble to a proper, cofibrantly generated, monoidal and $G$-topological ($G$-simplicial) model structure on based $G$-spaces ($G$-simplicial sets), called the \emph{mixed} $\F$-model structure. \end{Prop} The mixed model structure can be obtained from the genuine model structure by applying Bousfield's localization theorem \cite[Thm.
+9.3]{Bou01} with respect to the replacement $\alpha_X:X\to \map(E\F_+,X^f)$, where $(-)^f$ is a genuine fibrant replacement functor (e.g. the identity for based $G$-spaces and $\mathcal{S}(|.|)$ for based $G$-simplicial sets).
+By the characterization of fibrations in \cite{Bou01}, it follows that the fibrant objects are precisely the genuinely $G$-fibrant and $\F$-local $G$-spaces or $G$-simplicial sets, and that the mixed model structure is cofibrantly generated with the previous $I_G$ as generating cofibrations and

 as generating acyclic cofibrations.
-Here, $\alpha$ is the inclusion $E\F_+\to C(E\F)_+$ into the cone and $\square$ denotes the pushout-product of two maps.
+Here, $\alpha$ is the inclusion $E\F_+\to C(E\F)_+$ into the cone and $\square$ denotes the pushout-product.